 6. Using needle nose pliers, rotate the clip retainer pin (1) 90° to remove the shoe retainer clip (2) on each shoe (Figure 6-4, Page 6-3).
+See following CAUTION.

-The brake shoes are under spring pressure and can release suddenly when brake shoe retainers are removed.
+• The brake shoes are under spring pressure and can release suddenly when brake shoe retainers are removed.